 The Shift: March 12th and Beyond

 By Valentine’s Day, 2026, I wasn't even upset about being single.
 I was actually enjoying my own company, which was the biggest manifestation of all.
 I had stopped chasing.
 I wasn't looking at every guy in the grocery store as a potential husband.
 I just felt... ready.
 I had my sketch saved in a 'private' folder on my desktop (again, the secrecy is key for my ego), and I had finished my 1,620 repetitions.
+I was learning why I stopped obsessing and started detaching from my manifestation.

 On March 12, 2026, I was at a local print shop picking up some posters.
 I bumped into a guy who was arguing—very politely—with the clerk about the weight of cardstock.
 I looked at him and felt that weird jolt of recognition.
 He wasn't a carbon copy of the sketch, but the energy was identical.
 The eyes, the way he carried himself, the way he laughed when the clerk finally found the right paper.

 We ended up talking by the guillotine paper cutter.
-It turns out he’s an architect who also happens to be a huge nerd about typography.
+It turns out he’s an architect who also happens to be a huge nerd about kerning.
 We’ve been seeing each other for a few weeks now, and while it’s still early, the ease of it is unlike anything I’ve ever experienced.
 I didn't have to chase him.
 I didn't have to perform.
 I just had to be the person I’d been describing in my journal for months.

 Manifestation didn't give me a magic wand.
 It gave me a filter.
 It helped me stop wasting time on the wrong energy so I was actually available when the right energy walked into the print shop.
 If you’re feeling stuck, maybe stop the chase for a second.
 Grab a journal, maybe try a tool like Soulmate Story to help you visualize what you actually want, and see what happens when you stop trying so hard.
 At the very least, you’ll end up with a really nice linen journal and some funny stories about your secret 'woo-woo' phase.